Say My Name (David Guetta, Bebe Rexha and J Balvin song)

-"Say My Name" is a song by French DJ David Guetta, American singer-songwriter Bebe Rexha and Colombian singer J Balvin.
-It was released as the eighth single from Guetta's album 7 on 26 October 2018.
+"Say My Name" is a song by French DJ and record producer David Guetta, American singer-songwriter Bebe Rexha and Colombian singer J Balvin.
+It was released as the seventh single from Guetta's album 7 on 26 October 2018.
 The track first charted upon the album's release in September 2018.
 It notably reached number two on Romania's Airplay 100 chart.

 Background

 It was reported by Spotify Latin America in July 2018 that Guetta was to release a collaboration titled "Say My Name" with Demi Lovato and J Balvin later in the month, but Guetta's manager Jean-Charles Carre announced on Instagram that the song was not being released, and Guetta instead issued "Don't Leave Me Alone" featuring Anne-Marie.

 The following month, Guetta announced his album 7 and the song featured on the track listing as a collaboration with Bebe Rexha and Balvin.
 Rexha said of the song: "David and I had a lot of success with 'Hey Mama', but it was a weird time because I was credited with the song without being really known, [so] it was nice to have another song with him and everything start again from the beginning."